 “How do you know?”
 Haiwee questioned.

-To find out the kind of animal that Ouray and Haiwee discovered, you will have to read SAND and SAGE
+To find out the kind of animal that Ouray and Haiwee discovered, you will have to read SAND and SAGE.

 I am sure you will enjoy the read!

 Figure Two - Photograph of Shoshone Indians in 1871.
+Photo by William H. Jackson.
+When did the Snake or Shoshone People encounter horses? |

 In their book, The Shoshones: Sentinels of the Rockies, Trenholm and Carley described a mid-eighteenth-century story about Shoshone warriors showing up for battle in the Blackfoot tribe's country.
 According to the testimony of Blackfoot warriors, the Shoshone warriors were riding strange animals as 'swift as deer'.
 During the course of the battle, the Blackfoot warriors isolated and killed a Shoshone warrior and the animal he was riding.
 The Blackfoot warriors were astonished at the horse's great size and at first, they called it a 'big dog', after the only domesticated animal they were familiar with.
 Later, the Blackfoot tribe referred to horses as 'stags that lost their horns' or 'elk dogs'.